oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 // fulfill the service agreement (after all conditions are fulfilled) function fulfillAgreement(bytes32 serviceId) public noPendingFulfillments(serviceId) returns(bool){
 	...
-	// detect new block interval and distribute tokens in current block reward pool if( find a new block interval) {
+	// detect new block interval and distribute tokens in current network reward pool if( find a new block interval) {
-		// distribute block reward tokens
+		// distribute network reward tokens
 		BlockReward. sendBlockReward();
 		// reset the candidate list
 		BlockReward.clearCandidateList()
 	}
 	...
-	// add current provider of data commons into candidate list of block reward BlockReward.addCandidate(address provider);
+	// add current provider of data commons into candidate list of network reward BlockReward.addCandidate(address provider);
 	...
 };